kevinvandijk/framer-responsify/README.md

 ## Installation

-Add the responsify.coffee file to the modules folder of your Framer myProject
+Add the responsify.coffee file to the modules folder of your Framer project

 ## Usage